Passive Multi-Target Visible Light Positioning Based on Multi-Camera Joint Optimization: Introduction

 The primary contribution of this letter is a passive VLP algorithm based on Multi-Camera Joint Optimization (MCJO), which comprises two stages.
 In the first stage, MCJO constructs projection incident rays from multi-view image observations and solves for target positions using the linear least squares (LLS) method.
 In the second stage, MCJO formulates a reprojection model and employs nonlinear optimization to minimize the reprojection error, using LLS results as initialization for joint refinement.
-Simulation results show that MCJO can achieve millimeter-level accuracy, with an improvement of 19\% over state-of-the-art (SOTA) algorithms.
-Experimental results further show that MCJO achieves an average position error of 5.63 mm.
+Simulation results show that MCJO can achieve millimeter-level accuracy, with an improvement of 19\% over the state-of-the-art (SOTA) algorithm in\cite{He2024}.
+Experimental results further show that MCJO can achieve an average position error of 5.63 mm.